pshynin/nfld/README.rst

-Simple dashboard that has the teams by division (NFC/AFC)
+Simple sweater that has the teams by division (NFC/AFC)

 :Web: http://localhost:8080/
 :Download: https://github.com/pshynin/nfld